Ever wondered how do kids change at secondary school?

+One of the biggest changes during secondary school is that kids get really hectic.
 I encouraged Flea to get involved in clubs and activities when she started secondary school.
 In the process made a giant rod for my own back.

 Three nights a week of after-school sport, plus the weekly Scouts meetings are a LOT.
 Then there’s STEM club and some experiment involving a live hamster that I try not to ask too much about.
 Oh, and there’s also regional and county hockey team meetings after school, and weekend matches too.